NFL players approve labor deal, including 17-game season

-(AP) — NFL players have approved a new labor agreement with the league that features a 17-game regular season, higher salaries, increased roster sizes and larger pensions for current and former players.
+(AP) — By a close vote, with some 500 union members not participating, NFL players approved a new labor agreement with the league.
+It features a 17-game regular season, higher salaries, increased roster sizes and larger pensions for current and former players.

 The deal, which runs through the 2030 season, was accepted by the 32 team owners last month.
 The NFL Players Association’s membership spent the last week voting on the 439-page document after its executive board narrowly rejected it by a 6-5 vote, and the player representatives voted 17-14 in favor, with one abstention.

+Jaguars receiver Chris Conley posted his objections to a variety of items.

+“Players voted for a 17-game season,” he said on Instagram.
+“No extra bye week.
+A disproportionate pay increase that will be less than promised because of the growth of the leagues revenue.
+No resolved player restrictions or tags.
+Added mandatory fines for hold outs that take an accrued season from veteran players.
+On top of that this CBA cut benefits for some players in shaky medical condition.
+The worst part is that 500 people didn’t vote.
+We look like a weak union to the owners and for this reason they will continue to try to low ball and take advantage of players rights.”

-NFLPA Executive Director DeMaurice Smith explained the ins and outs of negotiating the new deal in a lengthy tweet after the voting had concluded Saturday night.
+Earlier, NFLPA Executive Director DeMaurice Smith explained the ins and outs of negotiating the new deal in a lengthy “open letter” tweet after the voting had concluded Saturday night.

 “The current proposal contains increases across almost every category of wages, hours, working conditions and benefits for former and current players,” he said.
 “Like any contested negotiation … the proposal also reflects trades with the counterparty which have to be carefully weighed and assessed across the entirety of the deal.
 Please be confident that I hear — loudly and clearly — those of you who have passionately expressed their perspective that these gains are not enough when weighed against, for example, adding another game.
 That position reflects how some members have chosen to weigh what aspect of the deal is important to them.